 Influences on Men's 1970s Hairstyles

 The Beatles massive influence on men’s hair started in the early 1960s with their shaggy “moptop” style.
-A few years later they went all hippie, influencing men to grow their hair and sparking the trend for facial hair.
+Later, they went all hippie, influencing men to grow their hair and sparking the trend for facial hair.